harkhinz/Ode-to-Base/README.md

 Sparked by technology, sharpened by fire.
 It stepped from the shoulders of giants before, Holding the keys to innovation’s door.
+Not meant to divide or to gatekeep or guard,